Inflatable Boarder is reader-supported and may earn a commission when you buy through links on our site. Learn more

 To help educate parents and children on the importance of SUP safety, we’ve put together this fun infographic which lists our easy, 7-step water safety checklist for paddleboarding parents.
 Please help us get the word out by sharing it — thanks!

-#1: Avoid Spots with Waves and Strong Currents
+#1: Avoid Spots with Waves, Wind, and Strong Currents

 It’s also a good idea to look for spots that offer plenty of places to get in and out of the water, and you need to make sure that there isn’t a lot of motorized boat and personal watercraft traffic.